-Absorption or septic trench failure is when the trench becoming compacted, blocked or collapsed.
+Absorption or septic trench failure is when the trench becomes compacted, blocked or collapsed.
 Factors that can cause absorption trench failure include:

-- Root intrusion, caused by large plants or trees located too close to the trench system.
+Root intrusion is caused by large plants or trees located too close to the trench system.

 Prompt and long-lasting absorption trench repairs

 A failed absorption trench could require rehabilitation or even replacement, depending on the severity of the issue.
 Our team of wastewater specialists can assess your septic system problems, provide practical solutions, and carry out all the repair work required in both an effective and professional manner.